tormjens/workbench/README.md

 # Composer Workbench

 A workbench for Composer that allows you to symlink your "offline" packages without writing them to the `composer.lock` file.

-__!!Please note!!__ This package has only been tested on OS X. It should work fine for Linux, but probably not for Windows.
+__!!Please note!!__ This package has only been tested on macOS.
+It should work fine for Linux, but probably not for Windows.

 ## Installation